 As Spinoza argues to the extent that terms like perfect and imperfect, good and bad, have any meaning at all it is not because of the qualities of things; the terms only have meaning relative to a particular endeavor or project.
 Something can only judged perfect or imperfect if I know the ideal, the model that one is aspiring to create.
 This is a second point of connection of Marx and Spinoza, all work, all production or operation, necessarily stems from an idea.
 This is what separates the worst of architects from the best of bees.
 It is through our projects, and only through our collective and individual projects, that terms like good and bad have any meaning.

 Work, labor, is the source of both the idiosyncrasies of the imagination, the different associations of farmer and soldier, and the shared sensibility of a human endeavor.
 It would be easy to see the associations of the farmer or soldier as inadequate and limited form of knowledge, restricting the associations and meaning of the world to one’s immediate pragmatic concerns, and the general ideas of perfect and imperfect, as the basis for adequate ideas.
-This is true so long as we know the projects and intention of the operation, in which case we are capable to judge.
-This is Spinoza’s objective in the Preface to Part Four of the Ethics to be able to use the terms good and bad once more, terms that can only have meaning relative to “an idea of man, as a model of human nature.”
+This is true so long as we know the projects and intention of the work in question, in which case we are capable to judge.
+This is Spinoza’s objective in the Preface to Part Four of the Ethics to be able to use the terms good and bad once more, after dismissing them as imaginary projections.
+These terms can only have an ethical meaning relative to “an idea of man, as a model of human nature.”
 As the passage from the Preface alludes to, however, we are often faced with projects, endeavors, or tasks for which we do not grasp their intended purpose.
-If we do not know what is intended we do not know how to judge them.
+If we do not know what is intended we do not know how to judge them, in which case our judgements as good or bad reflect our biases and prejudices more than anything else.

-Pushed a step further, deeper in Spinoza’s theory of knowledge, we could raise the question not only of values, but of the meaning of the term “work” itself.
+Pushed a step further, deeper in Spinoza’s theory of knowledge, we could raise the question not only of evaluation, judging good or bad, but of the meaning of the term “work” itself.
 As Spinoza argues, universals are terms which would seem to have a universal meaning, but are often determined by a particular memory or association.
 When people use the word “man” they often have different images in mind, rational animal, featherless biped, and so on, and these particular images inflect the general discussion.
-We could say the same thing about “work,” which is a term used to refer a physical act of transformation, an anthropological act of meeting needs, an ethical act, in Hegel’s sense, of shaping and forming character.
+We could say the same thing about “work,” which is a term used to refer a physical act of transformation, an anthropological act of meeting needs, an ethical act, in Hegel’s sense, of shaping and forming character, and, in capitalist society anything that can be done for a wage or salary.
 These different senses do not necessarily cohere or overlap.

 One could argue that in different ways Hegel and Marx struggled with the contradiction of these different senses of work.
 In the Philosophy of Right Hegel wrestles with the contradiction between the ethical and the economic meaning of work.
 This appears in the problem of the rabble, of those left unemployed by the transformation of capitalist society.
 One can either give them jobs, violating the rules of private property and the market that dictate work, or one can give them what they need to survive without work, violating the ethical ideal of work--you know, the stuff about responsibility and self-worth that have becoming right wing talking points ever since right Hegelians.
 Or, in a different way, one could argue that Marx's early works were about different senses of work, what Jacques Rancière called the amphibologies.
+Marx in his early years constantly juxtaposed poverty in an economic sense with poverty in a broader anthropological sense.
 The capitalist exploitation of work could only take place through the destruction of its anthropological sense.
 One has to alienate your species life to make a living.

 There is nothing like this in Spinoza.
 No attempt to think through the contradictions between the particular sensibilities of work.
 By way of a conclusion I will say that some sort of answer can be found by a third appearance of work in Spinoza's thought, a more ontological assertion.
 As Spinoza writes,